Back surgery. It

 already undergone back surgery and continued to have pain.
 Chiropractic

-is a non-surgical approach to relieve
+is a non-surgical approach to alleviate

 Fort Wayne spine pain, and Cox Technic is the chiropractic treatment